Computer Repair Tech: Education Requirements & Career Info

 Most computer repair tech programs prepare students to take the Computer Technology Industry Association's (CompTIA) A+ certification exam (www.comptia.org).
 CompTIA is a vendor-neutral organization that certifies computer techs in a number of areas like computer networks, servers and security applications.
 The A+ certification is the organization's basic, entry-level designation that provides proof of a professional's skills and abilities to install and maintain computer systems.
 Earning the credential involves completing two exams.
 CompTIA offers study materials for the exam on its website.

-Related to Computer Repair Tech: Educational Requirements for Becoming a Computer Technician
+Related to Computer Repair Tech: Education Requirements & Career Info

 - Recently Updated

 Only one school in the Baltimore area has a top computer repair program.
 Read on to find out more about what this school has to...

 Learn about computer repair with these free online courses and tutorials.
 See the full list of free computer repair courses,...

 Most colleges do not offer computer repair as a degree specialization.
 However, it is an important component of an online...